 Each multiple-choice question will be worth one point.
-The exception would be if I include one or more "pre-test" questions (Syllabus § 10-2(a)(5)) or throw out a question because of error or irregularity.
+The exception would be if I included one or more "pre-test" questions (Syllabus § 10-2(a)(5)) or if I end up throwing out a question because of error or irregularity.
 In such a case, the affected question would be worth no points.

 There will be no penalty for incorrect answers.
-So if you don't know the answer to a question or run out of time, you should guess.
+So if you don't know the answer to a question or are running out of time, you should guess.